 In this position statement, the term “ambulatory setting” includes infusion centers that provide various treatments to patients with cancer, including non-chemotherapy treatment (e.g., IV hydration, transfusions), and radiation therapy.
 These settings share commonalities, including rapid turnover of patients and the administration of some type of treatment or intervention.
 “Nurse staffing” refers to the clinical nurses in the setting and does not include advanced practice nurses or nurses in other roles.

-Oncology treatments continue to transition to the ambulatory setting, and the care needed for patients is multifaceted.
+Oncology treatment continues to transition to the ambulatory setting, and the care needed for patients is multifaceted.
 Many inpatient staffing models exist, with federal and state regulations often driving the requirements for nurse staffing levels.
-No standard staffing model or nurse-to-patient ratio currently exists for ambulatory infusion/chemotherapy treatment centers or radiation therapy treatment centers.
+No standard staffing model or nurse–patient ratio currently exists for ambulatory infusion, chemotherapy, or radiation therapy treatment centers.

 American Nurses Association.
 (2017).
-Defining staffing: Workforce management, patient classification and acuity systems, the request for proposal process.
-Retrieved from http://bit.ly/33CPGDz
+Defining staffing: Workforce management, patient classification and acuity systems, the request for proposal process. http://bit.ly/33CPGDz

 Learn about ONS’s stance on the healthcare issues that affect oncology nurses.View All Position Statements